-Diploma in Food Production is a 12-18 Months Diploma program that includes Training or Internship program as well.
-The National Council for Hotel Management offers courses that last for 12 months, inclusive of industrial training, while most IHM, including IHM Bangalore, offer a Diploma in Food Production that lasts for 18 months.
-The Diploma in Food Production program is prepared to develop the culinary skills amongst students and to prepare them for the catering and hospitality industry.
+Diploma in Food Production is an 18-month or 1.5-year diploma program that includes a Training or Internship program as well.
+The National Council for Hotel Management offers courses that last for 12 months, inclusive of industrial training, while most IHMs, including IHM Bangalore, offer a Diploma in Food Production that lasts for 18 months.
+The Diploma in Food Production program is designed to develop culinary skills among students and to prepare them for the catering and hospitality industry.

-A Eligibility criteria is met if they have passed class 10 or 12 in any stream with a minimum 50% aggregate marks from any recognized board.
-Admissions to Diploma in Food Production program is entrance or merit based, as students applying directly after 10th standard are not eligible to write entrance exams and hence are selected on merit basis.
-Majorly the govt. colleges prefer NCHMCT entrance exam.
+Eligibility criteria are met if they have passed class 10 or 12 in any stream with a minimum 50% aggregate marks from any recognized board.
+Admissions to the Diploma in Food Production program are entrance or merit-based, as students applying directly after the 10th standard are not eligible to write entrance exams and hence are selected on a merit basis.
+Majorly the government colleges prefer the NCHMCT entrance exam.

-Colleges across India that offer Diploma in Food Production are IHM Bangalore, IHM Bhubaneswar, IHM Goa, Food Craft Institute, Visakhapatnam, etc. Average program fee ranges from lNR 25,000-50,000 per year.
-Subjects such as cookery, hygiene & nutrition, commodities, costing and basics of computer are taught in Diploma in Food Production.
-Average salary for freshers after completing Diploma in Food Production is around INR 3,00,000 p.a.
-They work as chefs in restaurants, hotels and cruise lines, airlines, catering establishments, entrepreneurs etc.
+Colleges across India that offer a Diploma in Food Production are IHM Bangalore, IHM Bhubaneswar, IHM Goa, Food Craft Institute, Visakhapatnam, etc. Average program fee ranges from lNR 25,000-50,000 per year.
+Subjects such as cookery, hygiene & nutrition, commodities, costing, and basics of computers are taught in the Diploma in Food Production.
+The average salary for freshers after completing a Diploma in Food Production is around INR 3 LPA.
+They work as chefs in restaurants, hotels, cruise lines, airlines, catering establishments, entrepreneurs, etc.

 Features | Details |